onismoto/making-css-smaller/README.md

 }
 ```

+## Separation of Concerns

-Hundreds of properties fall under the umbrella of presentation.
-I like to imagine an alternate reality where separation of concerns extends into categories like typography, placement, size, shape, and motion.
+Three or four hundred of these properties fall under the same umbrella of presentation.
+I like to imagine an alternate reality where SoC includes categories like typography, placement, size, shape, and motion.